Today we hop in the way-back machine to revisit an ultra frugal trip my husband and I took to Virginia Beach six or seven years ago. Time flies!

 Over four hundred of America’s national parks are free everyday.
 But 118 of them aren’t.
 Luckily, the park system does offer free days, so you can go enjoy our beautiful country while remaining completely and totally frugal.

-Admission will be free in honor of National Public Lands Day.
+Admission will be free on September 22, 2018 in honor of National Public Lands Day.

 Which National Parks require an entrance fee?